scikit-build/scikit-build-core/docs/configuration.md

 ```

-You can also specify this using CMAKE_ARGS, spae separated:
+You can also specify this using `CMAKE_ARGS`, space separated:

 ```yaml
 CMAKE_ARGS: -DSOME_DEFINE=ON -DOTHER=OFF